 What are the Requirements of a Registered Agent?

-- If an individual, he/she must be 18 years of age.
+- Be at least 18 years of age.

-- The agent must have a mailing address in Connecticut.
+- Have a mailing address in Connecticut.

 Who can be a Registered Agent in Connecticut?